carvalhochris/WPurity/readme.md

 ## Use the Live API

-Now that you have tested the API, you can use it in your own projects.
+Now that you have tested the API, you can now use it in your own frontend projects.

 ## Spin up your own instance